vbmoreno/Homework/README.md

 # Homework2
-For me to submit homework
+For me to submit homework every Sunday before Midnight